iOSTestApps/PhoneBattery/README.md

 </p>

 # PhoneBattery
 PhoneBattery is a simple utility that lets you check your phone's battery life on your Apple Watch.
+It is very simple and doesn't do anything else than that.

-So far it is localized to German, English and French.
+This app is available in three languages: German, English and French (thanks to [@juliastic](https://github.com/juliastic) for localizing it).

-PhoneBattery is available on the [App Store](https://itunes.apple.com/us/app/phonebattery-your-phones-battery/id1009278300?ls=1&mt=8)!
+PhoneBattery is also available for free on the [App Store](https://itunes.apple.com/us/app/phonebattery-your-phones-battery/id1009278300?ls=1&mt=8)!

 ## Preview
 <img src="Preview/watch_1.jpg" alt="" height="300"/>